 To participate in Arcadia’s offer, you must first connect your utility and billing information.
 To do that, you must have an online account with your utility (ComEd or Ameren) and enter your login info (username and password) into Arcadia’s online system.

 Once you’ve signed up with Arcadia, your utility bill will be redirected to Arcadia.
-Instead of the utility emailing you a bill, Arcadia will send you you will receive a monthly statement.
+Instead of the utility emailing you a bill, Arcadia will send you a monthly statement.
 This monthly statement will combine your utility bill and the savings from your community solar subscription.

 Arcadia will look at your energy usage history to determine your subscription size, measured in kilowatts (kW).
 Each month your subscription will produce solar energy, measured in kilowatt-hours (kWh).